nehagithub07/Product-Based-Company-Website/README.md

 - **Navigating the Website:** Hover over navigation elements to reveal additional content.
 - **Video Interactions:** Click on videos to play or pause, with accompanying animations.
 - **Scroll Effects:** Observe dynamic content changes and animations as you scroll through the website.

+Feel free to replace `<repository-url>` and `<project-directory>` with the actual URL and directory name, and update the contact details as needed.